mouhametnd/Todo-App/README.md

 ## Welcome 🍃

-This was a cool project to put into practice my `DOM` manipulation skills by doing `CRUD` (create, read, update and delete) on elements,  manipulating `indexedDB` and manipulating Drag & Drop API.
+This was a good project to put into practice my `DOM` manipulation skills by doing `CRUD` (create, read, update and delete) on elements,  manipulating `indexedDB` and manipulating Drag & Drop API.

 ## Links
 - My Linkedin [Linkedin](https://www.linkedin.com/in/mouhametndiaye/)